tonymorris/fp-course/README.markdown

   to go to previous item).
 * Ctrl + Enter on a line starting "-- >>>" will run the
   selected expression in GHCi (Ctrl + Enter on OS X too).
-  The output goes to Panes -> Log and Panes -> Output.
+  The output goes to Panes -> Log (on Linux it will also show up in Panes -> Output).
 * The last GHCi expression is reevaluated after each :reload triggered by changes in the code.
-* Uncheck Debug -> GHCi when you are done with GHCi and Leksah will go back to running cabal build and cabal test instead.

 ### Introducing Haskell